samedayrules/ddns-update-client/README.md

 `(venv) C:>python ddnsupdate.pyw`

-The Python application does not create a console when executed, so you should not see one created when the program is launched.
+The Python application does not create a console window when executed, so you should not see one created when the program is launched.

 ## Using PyInstaller